univention/univention-portal/docs/containerization/409-concept.md

 3. It is possible to reach the portal frontend via HTTP and the portal frontend does start inside of the web browser.

+Compare the following implementation Issues:

+- univention/components/univention-portal#549
+- univention/components/univention-portal#555
+- univention/components/univention-portal#554 - This milestone helps to refine
+  the approach for this Issue.